 Sure, you may need to do a valuation someday, in particular if you have an ESOP plan.
 And maybe, MAYBE, you will go through an IPO.
 But the reality?
 You probably won’t.* But all that useful, everyday operations stuff I listed above?
 If you have your own business, you probably sooo need to know that.
 Yes, you (hopefully) have an accountant.
 But it is your signature that’s going on those financial statements they are writing up for you.
 And it is you who is running the day to day operations.
 If you overlook a contract and don’t invoice one of your clients for six months, Mr. Accountant sitting in his office far away isn’t going to know to do so because he isn’t there.

 So let’s get down to business, shall we?
 To borrow a work management tip I learned from Natasha Perkins, my very first boss at my very first accounting job (junior auditor at Arthur Andersen) I shall start at the beginning and work to the end.
 However, seeing how this blog is intended to be for your benefit and not mine (I already know this stuff) please feel free to contact me with any questions or subjects you would find helpful and where possible, I will digress for a minute and respond.
 My email is email@example.com.

-*For those of you who are convinced that you are on the IPO track, may I remind you that knowing how to manage your company’s finances so that you don’t burn out of cash in the first six months and shut down is kinda a prerequisite for getting to a stage where NASDAQ will let you list by them.
+*For those of you who are convinced that you are on the IPO track, may I remind you that knowing how to manage your company’s finances so that you don’t burn through all of your cash in the first six months and shut down is kinda a prerequisite for getting to a stage where NASDAQ will let you list by them.
 Just a thought for you to ponder….